rulewis/journey-optimizer.en/help/using/message-tracking.md

     * **[!UICONTROL Mirror page]**: Insert a link to display the email content in a web browser.
 Learn more in [this section](#mirror-page).

+    * **[!UICONTROL Opt-out]**: Insert a direct link to quicly unsubscribe from receiving communications from your brand, without being redirected to a landing page where you need to submit your choice.
+Learn more in [this section](#one-click-opt-out-link).

     ![](assets/message-tracking-links.png)

 1. You can personalize your links, using a simple expression only.
 Learn more on personalization in [this section](personalization/personalization-syntax.md).